kragen/dercuano/intro.md

 One of the distinguishing features of scholarly publications, as currently understood, is that they are consciously situated with regard to the existing state of knowledge: they are aware of the state of the art;
-build on its successes (rather than falling victim to known pitfalls); they explicitly describe how they relate to that existing knowledge, declaring which pieces of its foundation are sourced from existing work and what its novel contributions are; and they give
+they build on its successes (rather than falling victim to known pitfalls); they explicitly describe how they relate to that existing knowledge, declaring which pieces of its foundation are sourced from existing work and what its novel contributions are; and they give